dido18/arduino-training/multitasking/README.md

 Questions:

 - copy and paste is not good in programming, because it is error prone.

+### Flash using function (separate into multiple .ino files)